 Income of a corporation is treated quite differently.
 Income of a corporation is subject to a federal corporate income tax, and to state corporate income taxes as well.
 The federal income corporate tax rate was a flat 47% of all profits in excess of \$25,000 dollars per year, with a lower rate for profits less than \$25,000.
 Moreover, when the corporation pays out income to its owners (to shareholders) in the form of dividends, income received by any owner is then subject to the personal income tax (federal and state).
-Thus, corporate income is subject to double taxation: income is first taxed at the corporate level of the individual owner at the time when the corporation pays out income to the owners.
-Clearly if all the corporate income after corporate income taxes were paid out to its owners (shareholders), then there would be an important tax disadvantage to the corporate form of organization.
+Thus, corporate income is subject to double taxation: income is first taxed at the corporate level of the individual owner at the time when the corporate income after corporate income taxes were paid out to its owners (shareholders), then there would be an important tax disadvantage to the corporate form of organization.